jeffreykegler/old_kollos/notes/misc/strand.md

 `forward` or `reverse` as described above.
 `Direction(rule)` is not defined if `rule` is not a nucleotide.

+## Converting dotted rules

+In what follows, it will be necessary to convert dotted rules between nucleotides and their base rules, and between two nucleotides.
+We do this using the `DR-convert()` pseudo-code function:

+         DR-convert(to-rule, dr, direction)

+which, given a dotted rule called `dr`, returns a new dotted rule such that for

+         new-dr = DR-convert(to-rule, dr, direction)

+it is always the case that

+         Rule(new-dr) == to-rule

+The dot location of `new-dr` will be the same as that of `dr`, where position is counted as indicated by `direction`.

+`direction` must be one of `forward` or `reverse`.
+If `direction == forward`,
+then position is counted in traditional left-to-right, lexical order, so that 0 is the position before the first symbol of the RHS. and 0 is the position immediately after the first symbol of the RHS.
+If `direction == reverse`,
+then position is counted in reverse lexical order, so that 0 is the position after the last symbol of the RHS. and 0 is the position immediately before the last symbol of the RHS.

+When dealing with forward nucleotides, it is most convenient to count positions in the "forward" direction.
+When dealing with reverse nucleotides, it is most convenient to count positions in the "reverse" direction.
+This is a pleasant and useful coincidence.

+## Start rules

 [ Talk about the start rule nucleotides. ]